JvanKatwijk/qt-dab/README.md

 Scanning
 --------

-The qt-dab software provides a "scanning" facility, pushing the "scan" button will cause the software to scan the subsequent channels in the selected band until a channel is encountered where a DAB signal is detected.
+The Qt-DAB software provides a "scanning" facility, pushing the "scan" button will cause the software to scan the subsequent channels in the selected band until a channel is encountered where a DAB signal is detected.